 Notice that power comes in on the heavy red wire attached on the top left of the buss bar.
 Each of the breakers receives power from the copper plate.
-Of the 5 breakers on the buss bar, the top-most breaker, where battery power is attached, has a matching heavy wire on the right.
-That wire generally goes to the fuse box and Power Converter.
-That breaker is usually a 50 amp manual-reset breaker.
+Of the 4 breakers on the buss bar, the top-most breaker, where battery power is attached, has 2 matching heavy wires on the right.
+One of those wires goes to the fuse box and Power Converter.
+The other goes to the KIB Control Boards located behind a panel on the rear wall of the pass through basement storage.
+That top breaker is usually a 50 amp manual-reset breaker.
 If it trips, the batteries will not supply power to the fuse box, and the Power Converter cannot supply power to the batteries to keep them charged.
 There is a teeny-tiny reset button on the left edge of the breaker.